fangchuan1990/Chris/readme.txt

-Git is a distributed version control system.
+Git is a distributed  very good version control system.
 Git is free software.